Dan Reed (director)

+Dan Reed is a British documentary filmmaker.
+He studied Russian at the University of Cambridge prior to taking a job with the BBC as an assistant producer to documentary filmmaker Adam Curtis.

+His first film, The Valley, which he produced and directed for Channel 4, documented the Kosovo War.
+It won a Peabody Award.
+He next directed and produced Terror in Moscow, released in 2003, which documented the Moscow theater hostage crisis and incorporated the terrorists' own footage.

-Dan Reed is a British film director whose film, In the Shadow of 9/11, about the Liberty City Seven, aired on Frontline on PBS.
+His film, In the Shadow of 9/11, about the Liberty City Seven, aired on Frontline on PBS.
 Reed is widely known for the controversial documentary Leaving Neverland for which he won an Emmy and a BAFTA.
 His production house is Amos Pictures.
-In 2024, Reed directed and produced the Peabody Award winning film The Truth vs. Alex Jones.
+In 2024, Reed directed and produced the Peabody Award-winning film The Truth vs. Alex Jones.